Code-Institute-Submissions/Milestone-project3-4/README.md

 * The footer
   * Test the navigation
   * If logged in the user should se a different set of menu items
-  * When pressing the phone and insta, those should appear in new windows
+  * When pressing the phone and instagram, those should appear in new windows

 **Result**: As expected.